glapp/docker-swarm-creation/README.md

-# Docker Swarm Creation
+# GLAPP Infrastructure Scripts

-Just throw your scripts into this repo.
-Don't include personal keys, though!
+Example scripts to create a Docker Swarm Infrastructure which is usable by GLAPP.

 ## To handle personal keys:
 * Save these keys in a separate file called ``credentials`` see credentialsSample.txt